saltcmd/wheres_waldo/README.md

 ## Method

 ### 1. Scrape
-- **Image Collection**: Collected 50 images of "Where's Waldo" that are roughly the same size and are already solved to avoid manual annotation.
+- **Image Collection**: Collected 50 images of "Where's Waldo" that are roughly the same size.

 ### 2. Annotate
 - **Custom Annotation Tool**: Developed a custom annotation tool to quickly annotate the images and create the dataset.